3brhmaan/IoC-Container/README.md

 # Simple Simulation Of The IoC Container Operation using Reflection 📦
-    IoC Container used to provide Dependencies to ever asks for it
+    IoC Container used to provide Dependencies to whoever asks for it

 ## Features 💡:
 1. **Registering Dependencies** using Contract/interface and Implementation